St. Gregory the Great, pope and Doctor of the Church

 A missionary heart

 The Pope who had a heart for the suffering had a heart wide open to those who did not yet know God.
 Before he was Pope, Gregory had once passed through the marketplace and seen some fair-skinned, fair-haired young slaves.
 Struck by their appearance, he asked where they were from.
 “They are Angles,” he was told, from Britain.
 “Not Angles but angels!” he exclaimed, who should sing the praises of God.
 He did not forget them.
-Convinced that their people had its place in the multitude that stands before God’s throne, Gregory sent forty monks from his own monastery, led by a monk named Anselm (St. Anselm of Canterbury) to bring the light of the Gospel to that far-away land.
+Convinced that their people had its place in the multitude that stands before God’s throne, Gregory sent forty monks from his own monastery, led by a monk named Augustine (St Augustine of Canterbury, also known as St Austin) to bring the light of the Gospel to that far-away land.

 Servant of the servants of God